 Qatar Airways Inflight Service

 The service in Qatar Airways business class is unmatched.

 From the moment we sat down and were each personally greeted by our flight attendant to offers to babysit so we could sleep to the knowledge of food and wine, we have found the team on every Qatar business class flight friendly, polished and extremely fast to help when called, even in the middle of the night.

 Related: What to Pack for Travel With a Baby

-During this flight the flight attendants checked in on us and our daughter often, they offered to entertain her to give us a break, they brought us a baby amenities kit (consisting of nappies, wipes, food pouches and creams).
+During this flight, the flight attendants checked in on us and our daughter often, they offered to entertain her to give us a break, and they brought us a baby amenities kit (consisting of nappies, wipes, food pouches and creams).